How to Resize an Image Without Losing Quality [Your Easy Guide with Best Practices]

-You may need to upload it directly from your desktop, so make sure it's in the right file type for your software.
+You may need to upload it directly from your desktop, so make sure it's in the right file type for your image resizing software.

 Determine the Format

-Do you want to export it in a PNG or JPEG?
+Do you want to export a PNG file or JPEG when you resize images online?
 Are you creating a GIF, or do you need a file you can manipulate, such as vector images?

 If you don't know exactly what type of file you need, some services will allow you to choose a platform-specific output when you resize images online.